bebeto1914/Python_Data_Cleansing_Analysis/README.md

-# Python_Data_Cleansing_and_Analysis
+# Python Data cleansing and analysis

 * Created a Data manipulation, visualisation and analysis tool.
-The application takes as input 3 large data sets in .csv format and translates them into .json format, creating the appropriate files respectively.
-Following the GUI of the application, the user can use the visualisation tools that are embedded, using Matplotlib and Seaborn.
+* The application takes as input 3 large data sets in .csv format and translates them into .json format, creating the appropriate files respectively.
+* Following the steps the application's GUI, the user can access the visualisation tools that are built-in written with the Matplotlib and Seaborn libraries.
-* The data cleansing is achieved with using the Pandas API, of Python.
+* The data cleansing is achieved using code from Pandas Python library.
 * Part of series of Uni assignments.